Chat with us, powered by LiveChat

 • Approving major expenditure

-If a committee makes a decision on a restricted issue, it can create serious complications – especially if others rely on that decision.
+If a committee decides a restricted issue, it may create serious complications, particularly when others rely on that decision.

 Types of Voting Resolutions

 Not all Body Corporate or Owners Corporation decisions require the same level of agreement.
-The respective Acts for each state set different voting thresholds, depending on the importance of the issue.
+The legislation in each state sets different voting thresholds depending on the significance of the decision.

 1) Ordinary Resolution (Most Common)

-• Simple majority vote – more votes for than against the motion
+• A simple majority applies – more votes in favour than against.

-This means even in a large scheme, a motion can pass with relatively few votes if participation is low.
+This means a motion can pass with relatively few votes in a large scheme if owner participation is low.

 2) Special Resolution

-This is used for more significant decisions, like changing by-laws.
+Schemes use a special resolution for more significant decisions, such as changing by-laws.

-1. At least two-thirds of votes cast must be in favour of the motion
+• At least two-thirds of votes cast support the motion.

-2. No more than 25% of all lots must vote against the motion
+• No more than 25% of all lots vote against the motion.

-3. No more than 25% of contribution entitlements must vote against the motion.
+• No more than 25% of contribution entitlements vote against the motion.

-In New South Wales, a special resolution is achieve if no more than 25% of unit entitlements vote against the motion.
+In New South Wales, a motion passes as a special resolution if owners holding no more than 25% of unit entitlements vote against it.

 3) Resolution Without Dissent / Unanimous Resolution

-This is one of the strictest voting requirements, for decisions of the highest level within a strata scheme.
-Examples include; implementing or removing exclusive use rights, changing lot entitlements, or sale of common property.
+This is one of the strictest voting requirements and applies to some of the most significant decisions within a strata scheme.
+Examples include implementing or removing exclusive use rights, changing lot entitlements, or selling common property.

-In New South Wales, the equivalent to Queensland’s resolution without dissent is a unanimous resolution.
+In New South Wales,the equivalent voting method is a unanimous resolution.
 To achieve this:

 Yes.
-Even if the committee could decide on a matter, it can choose to refer it to a general meeting.
+Even when the committee has the authority to make a decision, it can choose to refer the matter to a general meeting.

 Final Thoughts…

-In short, committees handle everyday matters, and owners make the decisions when it comes to bigger or restricted issues.
-No single individual can make decisions on behalf of a scheme unless properly authorised.
+In short, committees manage day-to-day matters, while owners decide larger or restricted issues.
+No individual can make decisions on behalf of a scheme unless the legislation or the body corporate has properly authorised them.

-If you’re unsure whether the right process is being followed, it’s worth checking before any action is taken – because fixing an invalid decision later can be far more complicated than getting it right the first time.
+If you’re unsure whether the correct process is being followed, check before taking action.
+Correcting an invalid decision later is often far more complicated than following the proper process from the outset.